dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 When registering event handlers, the function must be an EventListener.
 That is,
-it returns no value and takes and Event object as a parameter.
+it returns no value and takes an Event object as a parameter.

 ##About Dart's event-related classes {#about-event-classes}

 A Dart element can generate various kinds of events.
 For each event type, an element maintains a list of event listeners.
-Note that many listeners can be registered for one event type.
+Note that many listeners can be registered for each event type.

 ![Event listeners](images/listeners.png)